 Bible Study Worksheets accompany the story of THE RESCUE OF TIMMY TRIAL and include questions, word searches, crosswords, other quizzes, Score Sheet, Answer Section, and Completion Certificate.

-**Ideal for further individual or group Bible study, and home-schooling**
+**Ideal for further individual or group Bible study, and home education**

 THE RESCUE OF TIMMY TRIAL is available across the UK, USA, and elsewhere - in print and also as an ebook.
 It is available to purchase through good local Christian bookshops, and through several websites, including through the following links: